A Town Called Addis

 Dub Colossus, 2008

-This project brings together an extraordinary but little known African musical heritage, a labour of love recording in a makeshift studio in downtown Addis Ababa, and then a journey back to Real World to capture for the first time ever in the UK some of Ethiopia's finest performers.
+This project brings together an extraordinary but little-known African musical heritage, a labour of love recording in a makeshift studio in downtown Addis Ababa, and then a journey back to Real World Studios in England's west country, to capture for the first time ever in the UK some of Ethiopia's finest performers.

 This project is the vision of Dub Colossus' Dubulah - aka Nick Page.
-A prolific omposer, guitarist, bass player and programmer, Nick started his music career with Michael Riley (Steel Pulse) and in 1990 formed Transglobal Underground with Tim and Hammi.
-He produced, wrote, and played on six albums before leaving in 1997 to form Temple of Sound with Neil Sparkes.
+A prolific composer, guitarist, bass player and programmer, Nick started his music career with Mykaell Riley (Steel Pulse) and in 1990 formed Transglobal Underground with Tim Whelan and Hammid Man-Tu.
+He produced, wrote, and played on six albums before leaving in 1997 to co-found Temple of Sound with Neil Sparkes.